mflova/lazy-type-hint/docs/user_guide/configuration.md

 ## Pandas strategy

-Type hinting a pandas is not easy.
-Because of this, three different modes are available:
+Type hinting `Pandas` objects can be challenging.
+To address this, three modes are
+available:

 === "Do not type hint columns"